-The hidden secrets and rare things within Pokémon Sword and Shield make it one of the best games for the Nintendo Switch.
-From Hidden Abilities to the complex ways to get some Pokémon to evolve, there are many things to discover.
+There are many hidden secrets and rare things within Pokémon Sword and Shield like Hidden Abilities or the complex ways to make certain Pokémon evolve.
+Honestly, these rare things are part of what makes these games some of the best games for the Nintendo Switch.
 Pokémon Sword and Shield Pokérus is one of these rare occurrences.
 It sounds awful but is actually a positive thing to catch.
 Here's everything you want to know about the Pokérus virus, including how to get your Pokémon infected.

 Pokémon Sword and Shield Pokérus: What is it?

-Pokérus is a super rare virus that your Pokémon can contract.
-Your Pokémon have a 1/21,845 chance of generating the virus.
+Pokérus is a super rare virus that your Pokémon can contract in Sword and Shield.
+In fact, your Pokémon have a 1/21,845 chance of generating the virus.
 That makes it rarer to catch the virus than it is to catch or hatch a regular shiny Pokémon.

 However, unlike human viruses, it's a good thing when your Pokémon catch this one.
 It causes a Pokémon to gain double the Effort Values (EVs) from battling.
 For example, a Pokémon with Pokérus might gain two Attack EVs rather than the one they usually get.
 This is a wonderful thing for hardcore Pokémon trainers because it makes it so you can fully EV train your Pokémon in as little as 10 minutes.